Thorkee/GNSS_SDR/README.md

-# MATLAB Code for GNSS Multipath Classification
+# MATLAB Code for GNSS Multipath Classification Contact julinhkg@gmail.com for any inquiries
 ## Training Datasets:
 It contains some labeled datasets for training purposes.